Chesney Hawkes: Early life

+Career

-Hawkes's career began at 19, when he appeared as the title character in the film Buddy's Song.
+Hawkes' career began at 19, when he appeared as the title character in the film Buddy's Song.
 In March 1991, he released from the film's soundtrack his biggest single "The One and Only", on which his younger brother Jodie was the drummer.
-Written by Nik Kershaw, the song was later featured in the opening credits of Doc Hollywood (1991), starring Michael J. Fox; in the 2009 movie Moon, as the song Sam Rockwell wakes up to every morning; and again in the 2011 film Source Code (also directed by Moon director Duncan Jones) as the mobile phone ringtone of Michelle Monaghan's character.
-The single spent five weeks at No. 1 in the UK Singles Chart.
-He has released eight singles including "I'm a Man Not a Boy" and "Secrets of the Heart".
+The song, which was written by Nik Kershaw, spent five weeks at No. 1 in the UK Singles Chart.
+Hawkes has released eight singles including "I'm a Man Not a Boy" and "Secrets of the Heart".

 In 1993, his single "What's Wrong with This Picture?" reached number 63 in the UK, and his 2002 collaboration with Adam Schlesinger of Fountains of Wayne, "Stay Away Baby Jane", reached number 74 in the UK Singles Chart.

 On 21 March 2001, Hawkes appeared on the second episode of ITV's documentary series Holiday Airport, which followed British holidaymakers as they passed through Palma Airport, Majorca.
 The episode resurfaced more than 20 years later on 13 March 2022, when it was uploaded to YouTube by ITV Studios' Our Stories channel.

 Hawkes returned to the media's attention with his involvement in Channel 4's The Games in March 2005, in which he won a Bronze Medal.
 He also took part in the ITV programme Hit Me Baby One More Time in April that year.
 He released a single called "Another Fine Mess" in May 2005, it reached number 48.
 The following album of the same title featured fifteen songs written by Hawkes.

 Hawkes was involved in a project called the Lexus Symphony Orchestra, a corporate promotion designed to showcase the quality of Lexus' in-car audio systems.
 Hawkes composed two original pieces of music performed by the London Symphony Orchestra for these events held at Castle Howard and Crystal Palace, in August 2007.

 Hawkes appeared in a musical, Can't Smile Without You (featuring songs of Barry Manilow).
-In the show, Hawkes plays the part of Tony Lowiman who falls in love with a girl called Mandy when he visits New York.
-Things take a turn for the worse when Tony is brutally attacked one night outside a club.
-The musical includes over 40 Barry Manilow songs.
 National tour started at the Liverpool Empire Theatre on 15 September 2008, prior to performances in the West End.